 Recall that people are only guilty in these criminal cases if they receive help from an accomplice.
 Therefore, a legal defense is for an accused to show that he/she acted alone or did not get assistance from an accomplice.
-Keep in mind, though, that the accused could still be charged with the underlying robbery charge.
+Remember, though, that the accused could still be charged with the underlying robbery charge.

 2.2 Rightful claim

 Defendants can only be charged with robbery if they steal property away from someone else.
-A defense, then, is for accused people to show that there was no underlying robbery because they were trying to keep some property that they had a rightful claim to.
+A defense, then, is for accused people to show that there was no underlying robbery because they were trying to keep some property to which they had a rightful claim.

 2.3 Mistaken identity